redbadger/crux/docs/src/overview.md

 ## Goals

-We set out to prove this architecture to find a better way of building apps across platforms.
+We set out to find a better way of building apps across platforms.
 You can read more [about our motivation](./motivation.md).
 The overall goals of Crux are to: